amineouabbou/tinacms/content/pages/home.md

   - headline: Welcome to the Tina Starter
     text: >
       This project is set up to show you the basics of working with Tina.
-You're looking at the landing page, which pulls content from `content/pages/home.md`, components from components/blocks, and puts them all together in `pages/[filename].tsx`, all based on a config `tina/config.tsx`.
+You're looking at the landing page, which pulls content from.\

+      `content/pages/home.md`, components from components/blocks, and puts them all together in `pages/[filename].tsx`, all based on a config `tina/config.tsx`.